kaiyungtan/Real-Estate-data-analysis/README.md

 - create new column Price/m3 (Creating this value now helps to drop columns that have missing m3 or price).
 ### Data Analysis

+#### Which variable is the target ?
+The price.
+Why ?
+Our mission is to to create a machine learning model to predict prices on Belgium's sales.

+#### How many rows and columns ?
+We have 40395 rows (observations)
+And 18 columns

+Why: City Name, Lattitude, Longitude, Province, Region

+#### What is the correlation between variable/target ?
+(Why?)
+-

 ### Data interpretation